THE GIST OF THIS ARTICLE

 In the authentic sense, Niwa means a place where some activity is carried on.
 The most important thing took place there were ritual and prayer.

 In prehistoric times, our ancestors considered mountains as one of the places to which Kami descend.
 Kami, known as Shinto Deity today, is spirit(s) we found in natural phenomena or nature itself.
-Mountains provided our ancestors with wild food resources and were very closed to them.
+For example, mountains provided our ancestors with wild food resources and were very closed to them and they showed respect and gratitude for nature.

 They left the mountains